bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 We we might expect, as we relax the Type I error rate, it is easier to determine statistical clarity at lower sample sizes of used locations.

-Next, lets reset $\alpha = 0.05$ and evaluate our sample size requirements when as we change the effect size (i.e., coefficient) of our spatial variable
+Next, lets reset $\alpha = 0.05$ and evaluate our sample size requirements as we change the effect size (i.e., coefficient) of our spatial variable

 ``` r